As an Amazon Associate, I earn from qualifying purchases. Read the full disclosure here.

 How long do cut out sugar cookies stay fresh?

-These cut out sugar cookies will stay fresh at room temperature for about a week.
+These sugar cookies will stay fresh at room temperature for about a week.
 They freeze really well, too, up to 3 months.

 Sugar Cookie Recipe Cut Out FAQs